diismunivpm/ClustEnergy_OpTool/README.md

 - Alessia Arteconi a.arteconi@univpm.it

 # Revision history
-29 February 2024, first version
+- 29 February 2024, first version
+- 05 March 2024, debugging in the photovoltaic system sizing function

 # References
 - Mugnini, A., Polonara, F., Arteconi, A., 2021.
 Energy Flexibility of Clusters of Buildings: development of an assessment tool.
 Proceedings of Building Simulation 2021: 17th Conference of IBPSA, IBPSA, 167-174.